Pogonomyrmex badius: Reproduction

 Colonies become sexually mature when the population reaches a minimum of ~700 or more workers, with the production of winged reproductives beginning around spring.
 Nuptial flights are most frequently observed from May to June with late season flights occurring in July.
-Flights occur during days of calm, sunny and humid mornings following a day of heavy rain, after which the soil is left moist.
-Female and male alates do not mate in the air, instead males fly in from other nests to mate with females on the surface of their natal nest.
+Flights occur during calm, sunny and humid mornings following a day of heavy rains which leave the ground moist.
+Female and male alates do not mate in the air, and instead males fly in from other nests to mate with females on the surface of their parent nest.
 Hundreds of excited workers can be observed in a frenzy around the vicinity of the nest disk during this time with many attempting to break apart copulating pairs.
 Female alates mate with multiple males over subsequent mating flights in the following days.
 Workers will gradually become more intolerant towards alates that attempt to re-enter the nest, with alates eventually either being forcibly evicted or denied entrance to the nest.

 The newly mated queens will either fly off or walk some distance away from their parent nest to establish a new colony.
 Founding queens may temporarily work together in a phenomenon known as pleometrosis, but true polygyny has never been observed in mature colonies in the wild.
 Queens are fully claustral and do not venture out to feed when founding, instead solely relying on their fat reserves and wing muscles to sustain themselves and their brood.

 Venom toxicity

 Like most species belonging to the genus Pogonomyrmex, P. badius is equipped with a stinger capable of delivering a highly potent and painful neurotoxic venom adapted for defense against predatory vertebrates.
-The venom of this species is considerably toxic, with a mice LD50 of 0·42 μg/g - comparable to the most toxic snake venoms.
+The venom of this species is considerably toxic, with a mice LD50 of 0·42 μg/g—comparable to the most toxic snake venoms.
 Despite being so toxic, the yield per sting is significantly low, with dozens of stings being required to cause potential harm to a healthy adult.
 P. badius is also a rather docile ant, being reluctant to sting unless forced to, with stings usually occurring when the ant is trapped against the skin in some way.

 Along with a few other Pogonomyrmex species, badius workers exhibit stinger autotomy in which the barbed stinger and venom sac is left embedded in the skin to continuously pump venom.
-The cost of this autotomy is the demise of the ant due to the internal damage from the stinger being pulled out, much like in Honey bees.
+The cost of this autotomy is the demise of the ant due to the internal damage from the stinger being pulled out, much like in honey bees.